bile0026/librenms_poller/README.md

 # Current issues:

+- rrdcached configuration is not correct yet, so not connecting to core
 - still working out details on how to authorize poller to the mariadb instance on the core server, for now have to do this manually
 - Disabled SELinux on RedHat-based systems until I have time to do the proper policies
-- using shell for dnf PHP commands on RedHat, once dnf_module is released need to update to this.
+- using shell for dnf PHP commands on RedHat, once dnf_module is released need to update to this
 - Possibly convert librenms php composer script to use ansible modules

 ```